-Everyone will be excited today as you will have the day to explore all the quilt shops in Hamilton Missouri, home of Missouri Star Quilt Company!
-This is the Disney Land for Quilters and there are plenty of games, prizes & give aways at the birthday bash!
-Today we will be entertained by Jenny Doan with her trunk show.
+Everyone will be excited today as you will have the nest 3 days to explore all the quilt shops in Hamilton Missouri, home of Missouri Star Quilt Company!
+This is the Disney Land for Quilters and there are plenty of games, prizes & giveaways at the birthday bash!
+These 3 days we will be attending events at the birthday bash and the Quilt Museum in Hamilton.
 (B,)

 After breakfast we will board the coach and head to Branson Missouri.
 Our lunch stop today will be in Springfield Missouri where you will have time to shop at Joann Fabric & Craft Store.
 We will arrive at the hotel in Branson late in the afternoon.
 (B,D)

 Today we will visit the fabulous Quilts & Quilts Shoppe.
-This afternoon you will be able to visit the outlet mall or the waterfront, with it’s quaint shops.
-Tonight we will enjoy dinner at Paradise Grill Buffet then we are off to enjoy the show Raiding the Country Vault.
+This afternoon you will be able to visit the waterfront, with it’s quaint shops.
+Tonight we will enjoy dinner at one of the local restaurants then we are off to enjoy one of the many shows in Branson.
 (B,D)

 We will start our journey home stopping in Indianapolis for the night.
 (B)